cecile-lecampion/shiny_fluorcam/help.md

 ## Contact and Support

-For issues or questions about the FluorCam Data Analysis Toolbox, please refer to the documentation or contact the development team.
+For issues or questions about the FluorCam Data Analysis Toolbox, please refer to the documentation or contact the development team at <a href="mailto:cecile.lecampion@univ-amu.fr">cecile.lecampion@univ-amu.fr</a>.

-**Version**: Current as of analysis toolbox implementation **Last updated**: Analysis features and export functionality